 The Project's construction activities are anticipated to have negligible impacts to the groundwater table and local groundwater hydrology.
-Any potential impacts on groundwater will be considered and managed through each site's ESCP.
+Any potential impacts on groundwater will be considered and managed through each site's ESCP along with mitigation measures listed in Appendix E of the CEMP.